-First Flutter Banking App in Europe
+First Flutter Banking App in Europe for Rosbank

 Rosbank is a Russian universal bank that is part of the Société Générale international financial group.
 It serves 5 million private clients, 78000 small business clients, and 7350 corporate clients.